HamadaSalhab/text-detoxification/README.md

 ### Train

-To train the model, you can run the following command.
+To train the model, you can run the following command from the root directory of the project.
 Please make sure that the data is preprocessed before training the model (follow the previous steps).

 ``` zsh
 python3 src/model/train_model.py --epochs 1